michael-hahn/django-1/django/splice/README.md

 class `Synthesizer` and output corresponding *untrusted* data (of type e.g., `UntrustedInt`, `UntrustedFloat`, and `UntrustedStr`).
 With these fundamental type classes, you can (in most cases) easily create a new synthesizer for a different type (class) of objects, leveraging existing synthesizers.

+## Illustrate by Example
 For example, to create a synthesizer that synthesizes Python's `datetime` objects, you can:
 1. Create a new synthesizer class `DatetimeSynthesizer` that inherits from `FloatSynthesizer`.
 2. Add a new function that converts a `datetime` object to a `float` object, e.g.,